mjeng/daily-xkcd/README.md

 3. The number you'd like to send to
 4. The number you're sending from (this should be a Twilio number)

-After doing this, simply run `python3 temp_main.py` and simply follow the prompts after that.
+After doing this, simply run `python3 temp_main.py` and follow the prompts after that.